Wichborne History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Wichborne is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Wichborne family lived at Waseborne in Devon.
 Alternatively, the name could have originated Washburn (fuller's stream), in Yorkshire or at Washbourn, a parish in Gloucestershire.
-CITATION[CLOSE]

 Early Origins of the Wichborne family